 - $24,000,000 victory in 2016.
 Mr. Cahill was lead counsel (and Mr. Gambino sat second chair) in the Delaware Chancery Court trial and appeal of Fox v.
 CDX Holdings Inc. (f/k/a Caris Life Sciences, Inc.), C.A.
 No. 8031-VCL, 2015 Del Ch.
 Lexis 194 (Del Ch.
 Jul.
 28, 2015) aff’d 141 A.3d 1037 (Del.
 2016).
-Cahill Gambino obtained a verdict on behalf of the former option holders of Caris Life Sciences, Inc. whose options were eliminated as part of a forced option repurchase.
-The Chancery Court found that the strength of the evidence introduced by Cahill Gambino was “Overwhelming.”
-The verdict and ultimate resolution resulted in a total recovery on behalf of the Option Holders of twenty-four million dollars ($24,000,000).
+The Chancery Court found that the strength of the evidence introduced by Cahill Gambino was “overwhelming” and that Cahill Gambino “effectively dismantled” the defendant’s position.
+Cahill Gambino obtained a verdict on behalf of the former Option Holders of Caris Life Sciences, Inc. The verdict and ultimate resolution resulted in a total recovery on behalf of the Option Holders of twenty-four million dollars ($24,000,000).

 - Mr. Cahill was lead counsel in an 11 day hearing before the United States Bankruptcy Court for the Northern District of New York, for an investment bank defendant.
 The Court, in an exhaustive 75 page opinion, denied the Plaintiffs' securities fraud claims -- the Court found that the Plaintiffs failed to meet their evidentiary burden and failed to establish any of the elements of fraud in connection with the purchase and sale of the securities at issue.
 Although the case had been pending for years, Cahill Gambino was retained by the client only several months prior to the trial.